aws-ia/terraform-cloudera-cdp/README.md

 3. Create a `terraform.tfvars` file with variable definitions to run the module.
 Reference the `terraform.tfvars.sample` file in each example folder to create this file.

-4. Run the Terraform module for the choosen deployment type:
+4. Run the Terraform module for the chosen deployment type:

 ```bash
 terraform init